robotsorcerer/Savitzky-Golay/README.md

 ### Introduction

-This code nicely computes the Vandermonde matrix, Savitzky-Golay differentiation filters and smoothing coefficients for any noisy, and sequantial signal.
+ients for anyely computes the Vandermonde matrix, Savitzky-Golay differentiation filters and smoothing coefficients for any noisy, and sequential signal.
 It is a textbook implementation of the Savitzky-Golay Filter.
 Initial testing of this code was done using a Ubuntu 14.04.02 Trusty OS running Linux 4.4 but will work on any other Linux/Windows/Mac OS machine with little effort.

 Below are examples of how the filter smoothes out a noisy depth map data from the kinect time-of-flight sensor: